tommybutler/pp-suid/README.md

 USAGE

    # Don't be a moron who just copies and pastes this.
 Read it _all_.
-Then
-   # start by editing example_script.pl, replacing "tommy" with your username

-   # Get the patched code for App::PAR::Packer and example usage files
+   # Get the patched code for App::PAR::Packer and example usage files:

    $ git clone https://github.com/tommybutler/pp-suid.git && cd pp-suid

-   # Get all prereqs installed, after which we install patched version below
+   # Get all prereqs installed, after which we install patched version below:

    $ cpanm pp Filter::Crypto

-   # Unpack the patched distribution
+   # Unpack the patched distribution:

    $ tar xzf PAR-Packer-1.015-patched-for-suid.tgz

-   # Enter the source directory for the distribution
+   # Enter the source directory for the distribution:

    $ cd PAR-Packer-1.015-patched-for-suid/

-   # Make the distribution, and test it
+   # Make the distribution, and test it:

    $ perl Makefile.pl && make test # correct any errors before continuing!

-   # If you have a perlbrew or local::lib, omit "sudo" from the command below
+   # If you have a perlbrew or local::lib, omit "sudo" from the command below:

    $ sudo make install # install patched version of App::PAR::Packer and pp

-   # You can stop at this point, unless you want help getting started
+   # You can stop at this point, unless you want help getting started:

-   # Go back to the directory with the example files in it
+   # Go back to the directory with the example files in it:

    $ cd ..

+   # Begin the guided tour by editing example_script.pl, replacing "tommy" with your username

+   $ vi example_script.pl

-   # Make the example files executable
+   # Make the example files executable:

    $ chmod +x ./exec_wrapper.sh ./build.sh

-   # Build an SUID binary (make sure you read and customized the script first)
+   # Build an SUID binary (make sure you read and customized the script first):

    $ ./build.sh example_script.pl

-   # Prepare to run the SUID binary (customize this with your own info)
+   # Prepare to run the SUID binary (customize this with your own info):

    $ run_as='name of user whose ID you want to assume' # example: run_as=john